 These candy canes hold their shape but will slowly bend over if you hold it by the very end.
 They are chewy.
 Be careful that you don’t add too much peppermint.
 Since you will be biting off pieces and chewing (rather than sucking on it), the peppermint grows in strength.

 To create the candy cane shapes, you can do this free-hand or you can use a template that is slid under the teflex sheet.
-Here is a link to the one that I used.
-Candy cane template.

 So they may not be the candy canes that you grew up eating but it is time to start some new traditions.
 Candy canes can taste good and be good for you!
 Dates are the base to this recipe and they are an excellent source of dietary fiber, especially soluble fiber, the type that promotes and helps maintain healthy blood glucose and cholesterol levels.
 They are higher in potassium than oranges, bananas and spinach.

 The next ingredient that packs some greatness to this recipe is the beet juice.
 When is the last time you got your kiddos to partake of beet juice?
 Shhh, it will be our secret. :) Beetroot juice is one of the richest dietary sources of antioxidants and is known to protect the liver.
 The list of health benefits goes on and on for both of the ingredients that I just mentioned, I just shared enough to wet your whistle.
 I hope you enjoy these.
 Merry Christmas!